joehewett/commit/README.md

 # Commit

-A CLI tool that uses Claude AI to generate conventional commit messages from your staged changes.
+A tiny CLI tool that uses Claude to generate conventional commit messages from your staged changes.
+Written in Go <3

 ![example](./example.png)